SDEs with no strong solution arising from a problem of stochastic control: An SDE with no strong solution

 where $\FF^\theta = (\mathcal{F}^\theta_t)_{t \geq 0}$ is the filtration generated by $\theta$.

 We have seen in \Cref{prop:angle-cbm} that $(\theta_t)_{t > 0}$ is a regular time-change of a circular Brownian motion.
 Propositions 2 and 3 of \cite{azema_remark_1999} together immediately imply that the natural filtration of any regular time-change of a circular Brownian motion is Brownian.
+Hence $\FF^\theta$ is Brownian, and it follows that $\FF^X$ is Brownian. \end{proof}